swyxio/swyxdotio/content/writing/technical/types-already.md

 I don't know the history of SOAP and XML and gRPC and other machine-machine communication protocols but I'm willing to bet there are strong parallels.

-## Stepping Back: What Does This Tell Us?
+## Part 2: What Does This Tell Us?

 This was a very long, and yet inexhaustive examination of types permeating everything you do.
 Now that you've seen these patterns, you can probably think of more examples I'm forgetting right now.
 But at every turn, it seems the way toward more maintainable code, and better tooling is to add types in some way.